Nossal High School: Later development

-Daily schedule

-The school day typically begins at 8:48 am with a 12-minute tutorial session before classes begin at 9:00 am.

-On Monday, the school day consists of six periods that are each 50 minutes in length - after the first and second periods, the school goes into recess at 10:40 am.
-At 11:00 am, classes resume, and the next two periods take place before the lunch break begins at 12:40 pm.
-At 1:40 pm, the final two periods of the school day take place before students are dismissed at 3:20 pm.

-On Tuesday, Thursday and Friday, the day consists of five periods that are each one hour long.
-The first two periods take place between 9:00 am and 11:00 am before going into recess.
-At 11:20, recess ends, and the next two periods take place before lunch break at 1:20 pm.
-The fifth and final period begins at 2:20, before students are then dismissed an hour later at 3:20.
-On Wednesdays, the school day ends at 1:20 pm instead, though students who participate in extra-curriculars may be required to stay back for longer.

 Grounds, buildings & facilities

 Nossal High School has a single campus in Berwick, which comprises three buildings - these are the Main Building (also known as Building A), the Sports and Performing Arts Building (also known as Building B), and the Fitness Centre.

 The Main Building is a double-storey building that was built between 2009-10.
 It was the first building on the campus to be built.
 The ground floor contains the school's canteen, library, wellbeing offices and IT support rooms, as well as some 2D and 3D modelling studios, and the common rooms for the Garuda and Griffin houses.
 The upper floor contains the science, technology and physics rooms, a few study spaces, and the common rooms for the Pegasus and Phoenix houses.
 The upper floor is also home to the Jean Russell Centre, which hosts development talks.

 The Sports and Performing Arts Building is a single-storey building that was finished in 2011.
 It contains the Meath Auditorium which was named after Nossal's first Assistant Principal, Toni Meath.
 It also contains a Gym, some changing rooms, a small kitchen and some music rooms.

 The Fitness Centre is located behind the Sports and Performing Arts Building.
 It contains the Multipurpose Area, which is used as a teaching space, but is also used by students who wish to play table tennis at lunchtime.
 It also contains the Weights Room, which has special equipment, such as dumbbells and exercise bikes.
 Use of the Weights Room is only open to students who complete a special induction program before signing a User Agreement.

 In addition to these buildings, the school's campus also includes four basketball courts, an oval and a rectangular soccer field, as well as a small vegetable garden behind the Main Building.